 Disclose all of the reserves over which the reporting entity has a direct or indirect ownership, working or royalty interest.

-Do not include, in the reserves data, contingent resources data or prospective resources data, a product type that is subject to purchase under a long-term supply, purchase or similar agreement, However, if the reporting entity is a party to such an agreement with a government or governmental authority, and participates in the operation of the properties in which the product type is situated or otherwise serves as producer of the resources (in contrast to being an independent purchaser, broker, dealer or importer) disclose separately the reporting entity’s interest in the resources that subject to such agreements at the effective date and the net quantity of the product type received by the reporting entity under the agreement during the 12 months ended on the effective date.

-Future net revenue includes the portion attributable to the reporting entity’s interest under an agreement referred to in Instruction 2

-Left Blank

-If the reporting entity’s disclosure of resources would, to a reasonable person, be misleading, and if stated without an explanation of the reporting entity’s ownership of or control over those resources, explain the nature of the reporting entity’s ownership of no control over resources disclosed in the Form A report
+If the reporting entity’s disclosure of resources would, to a reasonable person, be misleading, and if stated without an explanation of the reporting entity’s ownership of or control over those resources, explain the nature of the reporting entity’s ownership of no control over resources disclosed in the Form 1 report

 If a reporting entity voluntarily discloses contingent resources or prospective resources and the 1C or loss estimate, as applicable, has a negative net present value at any of the discount rates referred to in paragraph 4 (b), the reporting entity must disclose the negative net present value.

-Future net revenue includes the portion attributable to the reporting entity's interest under an agreement referred to in Instruction (2).

 Constant prices and costs are prices and costs used in an estimate that are: